Village Theatre: Locations

 Village Theatre was founded in 1979 in a historic theater building.
-This building, now known as the First Stage Theatre, was built in 1913 by Mr. Rufus H. Glenn as a silent-film theater.
+This building, now known as Hunt Family Theatre, was built in 1913 by Mr. Rufus H. Glenn as a silent-film theater.
 The theater has a flat floor and originally had removable seats to make room for other activities held in the building.
 Village Theatre then constructed the Francis J. Gaudette Theatre—down the street from the First Stage Theatre—in November 1994.
 Village Theatre holds its Mainstage productions in the Francis J. Gaudette Theatre and its Issaquah KIDSTAGE and Village Originals programs in the First Stage Theatre.
 In 1998, Village Theatre was contracted by the City of Everett to be the resident performing and management company of the Everett Performing Arts Center.
 Village Theatre began leasing the adjacent property, a bank building built in 1962, from the City of Everett in 2010.
 Village Theatre renovated the building, now the Cope-Gillette Theatre, in 2015 to house their Everett KIDSTAGE and youth education programs.